Asiento de Negros: Dutch, French and British competition

+In 1647, the Dutch reached a provisional peace agreement with Spain, recognizing the status quo in the East and West Indies, as well as the patents of the Dutch East India and the West India Company.
 In the 1650s after Portugal achieved its independence from Spain, Spain denied the asiento to the Portuguese, whom it considered rebels.
 Spain sought to enter the slave trade directly, sending ships to Angola to purchase slaves.
 It also toyed with the idea of a military alliance with Kongo, the powerful African kingdom north of Angola.
 But these ideas were abandoned and the Spanish returned to Portuguese and then Dutch interests to supply slaves.
 (Captain Holmes's expedition captured or destroyed all the Dutch settlements on Ghana's coast.)
 The Spanish awarded large contracts for the asiento to the Genovese banker Grillo in the 1660s and the Dutch West India Company in 1675 rather than Portuguese merchants in the 1670s and 1680s.
 However, this same period saw a resurgence of piracy.
 In 1700, with the death of the last Habsburg monarch, Charles II of Spain, his will named the House of Bourbon in the form of Philip V of Spain as the successor to the Spanish throne.
 The Bourbon family were also Kings of France and so the asiento was granted in 1702 to the French Guinea Company, for the importation of 48,000 African slaves over a decade.
-The Africans were transported to the French Caribbean colonies of Martinique and Saint Domingue.
+The Africans were transported to the French Caribbean colonies of Martinique and Saint Domingue(now Haiti).

 As part of their strategy of maintaining a balance of power in Europe, Great Britain and her allies, including the Dutch and the Portuguese, disputed the Bourbon inheritance of the Spanish throne and fought in the War of the Spanish Succession against Bourbon hegemony.
 Although Britain did not prevail, it did receive the asiento as part of the Peace of Utrecht.
 This granted Britain a thirty-year asiento to send one merchant ship to the Spanish port of Portobelo, furnishing 4800 slaves to the Spanish colonies.
 The asiento became a conduit for British contraband and smugglers of all kinds, which undermined Spain's attempts to keep a protectionist trading system with its American colonies.
 Disputes connected with it led to the War of Jenkins' Ear (1739).
 Britain gave up its rights to the asiento after the war, in the Treaty of Madrid of 1750, as Spain was implementing several administrative and economic reforms.
 The Spanish Crown bought out the South Sea Company's right to the asiento that year.
 The Spanish Crown sought another way to supply African slaves, attempting to liberalize its traffic, trying to shift to a system of the free trade in slaves by Spaniards and foreigners in particular colonial locations.
 These were Cuba, Santo Domingo, Puerto Rico, and Caracas, all of which used African slaves in large numbers.